endurantgames/RP_Tags/RP_Tags_totalRP3/README.md

-# RP Tags Module Template
+# RP\_Tags-trp3 Integration Module

-This is a skeleton for an expansion module for rpTags.
+This is an integration module for RP\_Tags that uses totalRP3 as a data source.
 `RPQ.lua` does *not* need to be included with the module.